uwdb/DeepEverest/README.md

 # Install required packages
 The prototype is tested with Python 3.7.
 You can enter your virtual environment before this step.

 `pip install -r requirements.txt`

+# Example usage

+# Running the example notebook
+You can run `example.ipynb` to walk through the functionality that DeepEverest provides.